mabrarov/asio_samples/README.md

 Extended examples for [Boost.Asio](http://www.boost.org/doc/libs/release/doc/html/boost_asio.html).

+> :warning: Boost 1.84.0+ is not supported yet.

 ## Building with Docker container

 Refer to [docker/builder/README.md](docker/builder/README.md) for instruction on how to build Linux version with existing Docker images.